Generic Oddball Protocol

 2. generic_oddball.bonsai: Bonsai workflow that reads CSV files and presents stimuli according to the specified parameters

-This separation allows for: - Reproducible experiments: Exact stimulus sequences can be saved and repeated - Flexible parameter control: All stimulus properties can be precisely specified - Complex experimental designs: Multiple sensory contexts can be run with the same underlying infrastructure - Easy variant generation: Multiple shuffled versions of experiments can be created - Custom experiment loading: Previously saved CSV files can be loaded and reused for exact replication of experimental conditions
+This separation allows for: - Reproducible experiments: Exact stimulus sequences can be reproduced using logged random seeds - Unique sessions: Each session generates a unique stimulus sequence to avoid habituation effects - Flexible parameter control: All stimulus properties can be precisely specified - Complex experimental designs: Multiple sensory contexts can be run with the same underlying infrastructure - Integrated workflow: The experimental launcher automatically generates stimulus tables on-the-fly

 Script Locations